FrederikJM/BIManalyst_g_28/A3/README.md

 Assumptions for wind calculation:
 - The calculations are based on DS/EN 1991-1-4 incl.
 Danish National Annex.
 - The terrain is flat.
 - The orientation of the building is not taken into account, wind action is not reduced for any wind directions.
 - The building is located more than 25km from the west coast of Denmark.
 - The terrain category is III.
 - Building height should be at least 5m.
 - Surrounding structures are not taken into account.
 - Reduction by construction factor is not taken into account.
 - Reduction in terms of building height (different wind pressures at different heights) is not incorporated.

 Assumptions regarding the model (IFC-file):
 - The investigated model should contain a column and walls at every edge of the building, and at the top and bottom of the building.
 If this is not the case uncommenting some code in the function will take slabs and beams into account, however, this might increase the calculation time significantly!
-- The function filters out any elements related to a building storey which contains "-" followed by a number this, is done as these stories are assumed to be basement levels located underground and they are not relevant in the determination of the pressure coefficients for the wind load.
+- The function filters out any elements related to a building storey which contains "-" followed by a number this, is done as these stories are assumed to be basement levels located underground and they are not relevant in the determination of the pressure coefficients and the peak pressure of the wind load.
 - If basement levels are named differently please chance this in order to use the function.

 The function's name is wind_loading().